pluralsh/documentation/pages/operations/managing-applications/update-application.md

 description: How to update an application's version.
 ---

-## How to update your applications
+Updates to Plural applications are applied **automatically** based on a per-application setting.

-You can set your installed applications up to receive updates by clicking the gear in the top-right corner of the application's detail page in the Plural app.
-You can find your installed applications at https://app.plural.sh/installed.
+You can change this setting by clicking the gear in the top-right corner of the application's detail page in the Plural app.
+You can find your installed applications at [https://app.plural.sh/installed](https://app.plural.sh/installed).

 ![](</assets/operations/update-application.png>)